Maped keys quick reference

-After placing a furniture-like tile (e.g. chair, table, etc.) its background can be set manual to any desired floor tile.
-For this select the floor tile and place it by using crtl-Lclick on the furniture.
-The floor tile should appear under the furniture and a small pink 'u' indicates the placed undertile.
+After placing a tile with transparency (e.g. path, chair, table, etc.) its background can be set manual to any desired floor tile.
+For this select the floor tile and place it by using ctrl-left-click on the exiting tile with transparency.
+The floor tile should appear under the furniture and a small pink 'u' indicates the placed under-tile.

 Copying spawners & features

 - Use ctrl-Lclick on a spawner to copy it's values to memory.

 - Use shift-Lclick to place a memory copy of that spanwer.